leandromoreira/digital_video_introduction/README.md

 ![](/i/repetitions_in_space.png)

-Let's walkthrough an example.
-This scene is mostly composed by blue and white colors.
+Let's walk through an example.
+This scene is mostly composed of blue and white colors.

 ![](/i/smw_bg.png)